-Instant pot goulash is a beautiful medley of pasta, meat, and veggies that originated in medieval Hungary.
+Instant pot goulash is a comforting recipe of beef, noodles, and pasta.
 This wholesome rustic stew has been adapted over time and it’s one of my favorite one-pot meals.
 Nothing picks me up on a cold blustery day like a big bowl of goulash!

 This is one of the heartiest pasta recipes ever and there are many different variations of the dish.
-This particular instant pot goulash recipe blends a metropolis of herbs and spices to infuse robust flavor deep into the sauce.
+This particular beef goulash recipe blends a metropolis of herbs and spices to infuse robust flavor deep into the sauce.
 It practically begs to be eaten!

 This instant pot goulash recipe is absolutely awesome – plain and simple!
-It’s hearty, nutritious and easy to make.
-There are so many great things about this dish it’s almost hard to list them all so I’ll just touch on some of the most solid qualities.
+It’s hearty, nutritious, and easy to make.

 - Wholesome and nutritious